bmi-imaginelab/SI-MIL/data_curation/README.md

 python club_features.py --feat_path 'test_dataset/Handcrafted_features' --column_name_path 'test_dataset' --list_dict_path 'test_dataset/patches' --remove_cell_type 'none'
 ```

-Note: Adjust the `--remove_cell_type` option if necessary, based on the classes of cells that are not present in your WSIs.
+Note: Adjust the `--remove_cell_type` option if necessary, based on the classes of cells that are not present in your dataset of WSIs.
+For eg. we removed 'no-neoplastic' cell category in TCGA-Lung since that class of cell doesn't exists in PanNuke dataset for lung organ.

+### Deep Feature Extraction Pipeline

+#### Feature Extraction

+Extract features from the patches using provided self-supervised (DINO based) ViT-S for each of the corresponding datasets used in this study.

+TODO

 ## Important Notes